jimweller/github-utils/README.md

 ### Standard GH PR Workflow

-This is "normal" trunk based PR workflow for working with an existing repository following some widespreadS git standards.
+This is "normal" trunk based PR workflow for working with an existing repository following some widespread git standards.
 Keep all your {text strings} below lower case.
 There's other branching strategies, but this has been the most common in workplaces in my experience.
 Adjust for your type of PR formatting and merge method.